mjh16/tracing_techne_new/src/results.md

 <figure>
 <iframe src="../visualizations/invention_visualization.html" sandbox="allow-same-origin allow-scripts" width="810" height="660" style="overflow:hidden" frameborder="0">
 </iframe>
-<figcaption>Figure 1: Interactive visualization for the exploratory data analysis that shows the weight of different topic models per year.</figcaption>
+<figcaption>Figure 2: Interactive visualization for the exploratory data analysis that shows the weight of different topic models per year.
+Hovering over points will provide the year, topic weight, and topic number.
+Lines can be hidden by clicking on their color in the key.
+The toolbar to the right can be used to manipulate the visualization.</figcaption>
 </figure>

 <div class="inline_nav">